Jed Zayner

-Jedidiah "Jed" Zayner (born December 13, 1984, in Valparaiso, Indiana) is a retired American soccer player.
+Jedidiah "Jed" Zayner (born December 13, 1984, in Valparaiso, Indiana) is an American former professional soccer player.

 Career

 Youth and college

 Zayner grew up in Orland Park, Illinois, attended Carl Sandburg High School where his team won back-to-back state championships, and he followed that with back-to-back NCAA national championships at Indiana University where he played college soccer from 2003 to 2005.
 In his three seasons there he started 65 games earning one goal and 4 assists.
 He also played for three seasons with Chicago Fire Premier in the USL Premier Development League.

 Professional

 Zayner was drafted in the second round, 13th overall, of the 2006 MLS SuperDraft by the Columbus Crew, but saw no first-team games during the 2006 season due to injury.
 He made his MLS debut for Crew on 20 June 2007, against Kansas City Wizards.
 During the 2008 season Zayner also spent a short time on loan with the Cleveland City Stars of the USL Second Division, making two appearances.
 On August 5, 2010, he was traded to D.C.
 United along with a fourth-round pick in the 2011 MLS SuperDraft in exchange for a second-round pick in the 2012 MLS SuperDraft.

 He remained with D.C.
 United through the 2011 season.
 At season's end, the club declined his 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
 Zayner was not selected in the draft and became a free agent.

 Zayner signed with San Jose Earthquakes on 20 June 2012.
 On July 29, 2012, Zayner made his first appearance for the Earthquakes in a 1–1 draw with Chicago Fire.

 At the end of the 2012 MLS season, Zayner announced he was retiring from playing professional soccer.